helium/HIP/0009-lorawan-devaddr-routing.md

 - Why is this design the best in the space of possible designs?

 Mapping all devices in an OUI to a single address has aliasing problems, prefix routing is harder to sequentially allocate and manage.
-I'm not sure what else is suitable.
+Subnet routing is selected above range routing due to it being widely familiar.

 - What other designs have been considered and what is the rationale for not choosing them?